 Osteoglossiformes - Aruana and Arapaima

 Osteoglossiformes, as prehistoric as they might appear, are not quite as simple as they seem.
 The order, less primitive than the elopiformes (tarpon, ladyfish) they postdate, exhibit a fairly complex life history and fry rearing behavior.
-The arapaima (or pirarucú, as it is known in Brazil, is the largest, scaled, wholly freshwater fish in the world.
+The arapaima (or pirarucú, as it is known in Brazil), is the largest, scaled, wholly freshwater fish in the world.
 Fish of 4 meters (over 12 feet) and up to 300 kg (660 lbs) have been recorded.
 At first glance, pirarucú look like an Amazon version of a tarpon, with a similar profile save for their flattened head and strange, club-shaped tail.
 The pirarucú's flesh is much sought after throughout the Amazon and for this reason they have become fairly rare in unprotected regions, with large specimens no longer common.

-Although not usually pursued as a sport fish in the Amazon basin, pirarucú can be taken on conventional tackle with a little patience and a lot of persistence.
-They have been caught using a variety of large (7-inch or so) jerk baits (14-18 size Rapalas, big Bombers and Red-fins), although a large live baitfish (on a 14/0 circle hook) dropped under a big float is probably the best bet in areas where anglers are common.
+Although not widely accessible as a sport fish in the Amazon basin, when present, pirarucú can be taken on conventional tackle with a little patience and a bit of luck.
+They can caught using a variety of large (7-inch or so) jerk baits (Rapalas, Bombers, Red-fins and even peacock bass jigs), although a large live baitfish (on a 14/0 circle hook) dropped under a float is probably the best bet in unprotected areas where anglers are common.

-Arapaima will, on rare occasions take a streamer fished in the deep lagoons it prefers to haunt.
+Arapaima will also take a streamer fished in the lakes and lagoons it prefers to haunt.
 They are normally a very wary fish and must be approached with extreme caution.
 However, when guarding a spawning site, they have the unsettling habit of surfacing close to your boat like a giant scaled submarine, on occasion even leaping entirely clear of the water.
 Considering their size, and their brilliant array of gold, red and purple spawning colors, this is an impressive performance.
 Pirarucú are obligatory air-breathers using gills to exchange gases, and a modified air bladder that acts like a lung, which they use to gulp in air, supplying supplementary oxygen.
 Stout tackle is a must for these giants - For the determined fly fisherman, an 11 or 12-weight rod, 400-grain sink-tip line, heavy leaders and large streamers tied on 7/0 heavy saltwater hooks are standard equipment.

-Though pirarucú are sometimes found in 'fishable' numbers, it is important to note that a great deal of time, patience and probably plain luck must be devoted to the fish if one is to catch one on a fly rod.
-It is not an everyday occurrence in peacock bass waters.
+Though pirarucú are found in 'fishable' numbers in certain circumstances, it is important to note that a great deal of time, patience and probably plain luck must be devoted to the fish if one is to catch one on a fly rod.
+It is not an everyday occurrence in normally fished peacock bass waters.

 Pirarucu - Arapaima gigas